 Another guy who could get a bigger role on offense next year is Joe McKnight.
 However, if he does continue to return kicks, then he has put up some impressive numbers.
 The Jets’ official site reported that McKnight’s two-year kick return average of 29.4 yards per runback was the best in the NFL since Gale Sayers in 1965/66.
 Should he make the team, Royce Adams (who was the number five cornerback in camp until he tore up his knee) is one potential option to return kicks if the Jets do decide to increase McKnight’s role on offense (or even defense!)

 It’s difficult to tell where last year’s special teams unit fell apart.
 Even if my theory is correct that all the forced chopping and changing had an adverse effect, that still makes it difficult to assess how good this special teams unit could be when fully healthy and we have no idea how well the new coordinator will fare as Westhoff’s replacement.

 It’s therefore difficult to draw too many overriding conclusions for this article, but hopefully you learned a few things you did not realize about those oft-overlooked units in this article.
 Feel free to expand the discussion in the comments to anything special teams related.

-I’ll be back next weekend with someone else.
+I’ll be back next weekend with something else.
 I’ve got several articles in the works, but if there’s anything you’d like me to investigate or revisit, let me know in the comments.